 Author(s): R. Roy Johnson; Steven W. Carothers; Deborah M. Finch; Kenneth J. Kingsley; John T. Stanley Fifty years ago, riparian habitats were not recognized for their extensive and critical contributions to wildlife and the ecosystem function of watersheds.
 This changed as riparian values were identified and documented, and the science of riparian ecology developed steadily.
 Papers in this volume range from the more mesic northwestern United States to the arid Southwest and Mexico.

-Supervised Classification of Russian Olive in the Animas Valley with NAIP Imagery and Object-Based Image Analysis Anna Riling1 1University of Denver, Department of Geography and the Environment, Denver, Colorado, annariling@gmail.com Object-based image analysis (OBIA) incorporates not
+Supervised Classification of Russian Olive in the Animas Valley with NAIP Imagery and Object-Based Image Analysis Anna Riling1 1University of Denver, Department of Geography and the Environment, Denver, Colorado, annariling@gmail.com Object-base

 This fact sheet from Utah State University discusses cut stump herbicide treatment, which can be used to control Russian olive at any time of the year.